ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 | unpair     | Button to unpair this device from the echo device                                                  |

 ### alexa2.0.Echo-Devices.Serialnumber.Commands.*
-With Commands you can trigger some actions on your Alexa-Device.
-If you use these on a multiroom device then they are executed independently and *will not* run in sync on the single devices!
+With Commands, you can trigger some actions on your Alexa-Device.
+If you use these on a multiroom device, then they are executed independently and *will not* run in sync on the single devices!

 | State name    | meaning                                                                                                                                | value                                                                                                        |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|